microsoft/playwright/docs/src/intro.md

 })();
 ```

 By default, Playwright runs the browsers in headless mode.
 To see the browser UI, pass the `headless: false` flag while launching the browser.
 You can also use `slowMo` to slow down execution.
+Learn more in the debugging tools [section](./debug.md).

 ```js
 firefox.launch({ headless: false, slowMo: 50 });